ntnhut/LeetSolve/docs/source/Linked_List/02_LL_203_Remove_Linked_List_Elements_int.md

 []
 ```

-### Code explanation

-1. The first loop removes consecutive nodes with the specified `val` at the beginning of the linked list.

-2. After the first loop, if `head` becomes `nullptr`, it means that all nodes with the specified `val` have been removed from the beginning of the linked list.
-In this case, the function returns `nullptr` to indicate that the linked list is now empty.

-3. If `head` is not `nullptr` (indicating that there are still nodes in the linked list after removal of consecutive nodes with the specified `val` at the beginning), the code initializes a pointer `pre` to `head`.
-This pointer will be used to traverse the remaining nodes in the linked list.

-4. The second loop checks if the `val` of the next node (`pre->next->val`) matches the specified `val`.
-If it does, the code removes the node with the specified `val` by updating `pre->next` to point to the node after the next node (`pre->next->next`).
-This effectively skips the node with the specified `val`.
-If the `val` of the next node does not match, the `pre` pointer is simply moved to the next node in the linked list.

-5. Finally, the function returns `head`, which now points to the modified linked list with all nodes containing the specified `val` removed.
+This solution efficiently removes nodes with a specified value `val` from a linked list by using two pointers (`head` and `pre`) to traverse the list and update the `next` pointers to bypass nodes with the specified value.

 ### Complexity
-This solution efficiently removes nodes with a specified value `val` from a linked list by using two pointers (`head` and `pre`) to traverse the list and update the `next` pointers to bypass nodes with the specified value.

 * Runtime: `O(N)`, where `N` is the number of nodes.
 * Memory: `O(1)`.